-If you follow my Instagram stories, you know that I post a lot about PFAS, otherwise known as per- and polyfluoroalkyl substances.
-But what exactly are PFAS?
+Per- and polyfluoroalkyl substances (aka “forever chemicals”) are getting a lot of attention lately… but what exactly are PFAS?
 What are forever chemicals and how do they impact our health?
 How can you best protect yourself and your family from forever chemicals?
 Does your makeup contain PFAS?

 Here’s what you need to know ASAP!
 Keep reading to learn more.